halilozercan/halocoin/README.md

 Objectives of this project:
 - Readable code
 - Modular services that explains how blockchain functions
+- Blockhain is a consensus protocol between peers.
+How does client side handle everything?
 - CLI or GUI to experiment with a cryptocurrency.
-- Enable people to learn and share knowledge on blockchain, what is real innovation in Bitcoin.
+- Enable people to learn and share knowledge on blockchain, which is the real innovation of Bitcoin.

 Blockchain services include:

-- Account : Take care of caching blockchain transactions and client-side data.
+- State : Take care of caching blockchain transactions and client-side data.
+Answers the question: What is the state right now?
 - Blockchain : Schedule adding, deleting, forking on blockchain
 - API : Answer requests coming from client
 - Peers Check : Regularly check known peers to stay up-to-date
 - Peer Listen : Listen to other peers who are checking

-It is important that account, blockchain, api and peers check services are working correctly.

 ## Getting started